mossbanay/Psychology-3-4/Questions/Chapter13.md

 Little to no adrenaline or noradrenaline left, decrease in cortisol down to normal levels

 # Learning Activity 13.3

+#### Distinguish between eustress and distress

+Eustress is a positive psychological state whereas distress is a negative psychological state

+#### Describe two characteristics of eustress and two of distress

+Eustress is typically short-term and involves feeling enthusiastic and active whereas distress involves negative psychological states such as angry, anxiety and tension as well as arising from a negative response to a stressor.

+---

+#### Outline three events and/or situations that could cause eustress in one person and distress in another.
+Explain why the different responses can occur.

+A rollercoaster may give someone who enjoys going on rides eustress but someone who is afraid of heights distress.

+Fans of horror films may experience eustress after a jump scare but those who are easily frightened may experience distress.

+Different responses occur as a result of the differing interpretations of a situation and whether someone can properly cope with them.
+The past experiences that people have also lead them to react differently in the same scenario.

 # Learning Activity 13.4
 # Learning Activity 13.6
 # Learning Activity 13.9